Skip to main content

 Facilities

 Rice Creek Field Station features a 7,640-square-foot main building, which is LEED Gold certified for its energy efficiency.
-The station also includes an observatory and a vast 350-acre nature preserve.
-Below, you will find information about the different buildings within the facility, our sustainable features, and details on how to reserve space.
+The station also includes an astronomical observatory and a vast 350-acre nature preserve.
+Below, you will find information about the different spaces within the facility, our sustainable features, and details on how to reserve space.

 Rice Creek main building